alex-007/mbp-neon/README.md

 Bootloader is configure correctly out of the box.
 No workaround needed.

-## Before I begin, what version should I use? "mbp" or "mbp-16x-wifi"?

-The difference between the two is that the mbp-16x-wifi version includes a different version of the brcmfmac wifi driver, made by corellium for M1 macs.
-This version of the wifi driver works on some models that the brcmfmac driver included with the mbp version doesn't support.
-Refer to the table on [this page](https://wiki.t2linux.org/guides/wifi/) to figure out which versions will work (Look at the "Firmware Options" column, Mojave means you can use the "mbp" version, and Big Sur means you can use the "mbp-16x-wifi" version).

-**!!
-Please note that as of the v20.04-5.10.52 release, the mbp-16x-wifi iso does not support wifi on models with the BCM4377 chipset.
-For now, you can install a kernel from [here](https://github.com/AdityaGarg8/mbp-16.x-ubuntu-kernel/releases/tag/v5.13.12-1) after installing ubuntu if you have the BCM4377 chipset.**

 ## Installation

 1. Reduce the size of the mac partition in MacOS